mlb2251/stitch/README.md

     -a, --max-arity <MAX_ARITY>
             max arity of abstractions to find (will find all from 0 to this number inclusive) [default: 2]

+        --allow-single-task
+            allow for abstractions that are only useful in a single task

         --args-from-json
             extracts argument values from the json; specifically assumes a key value pair like